 The channel is added as a notification destination.
 You can test that your destination is correctly configured by sending a test alert.

-If you are using the Public API to create a notification destination, or you want to send Cloud Observability alerts to multiple Slack channels in your workspace without creating a destination per channel, you must first enable the Slack workspace integration.
+If you are using the Public API to create a Slack notification destination, you must first enable the Slack workspace integration.
+This integration grants permissions for all channels in your Slack workspace.

 Be sure to select the first integration in the table.
 The second integration allows you to display previews when sharing Cloud Observability links in Slack.